Are savers making the most of their tax-free ISA allowance?

 The next thing for savers to be aware of is the different types of ISAs available.
 What’s right will depend on an individual’s savings or investments need, and their risk appetite.

-Before we look at the different options available to savers, remember that the £20,000 annual limit can be split across different ISA products – but a saver can’t go over that total limit, and can’t currently pay into more than one of each type of ISA.
+Before we look at the different options available to savers, remember that the £20,000 annual limit can be split across different ISA products – but a saver can’t go over that total limit.

 What are the different types of ISA, and what are they for?

-There are five main types of ISA that savers can open, and with announcements in the recent Spring Statement there’s about to be a sixth: The British ISA.
+There are five main types of ISA that savers can open.

 Cash ISA